Mindinventory/jelly_anim/README.md

 ## Constructor Parameters

-`jellyCount` defines that how many jelly we want to overlap.
+- `jellyCount` defines that how many jelly we want to overlap.

-`duration` defines the color transition & movement duration of jelly.
+- `duration` defines the color transition & movement duration of jelly.

-`jellyCoordinates` defines the movement of jelly.
+- `jellyCoordinates` defines the movement of jelly.
- NOTE: default value is 5 & user have to give more than 3.
+    -   NOTE: default value is 5 & user have to give more than 3.

-`radius` defines the size of jelly.
+- `radius` defines the size of jelly.

-Inside the `viewPortSize` defined size the jelly will draw.
+- Inside the `viewPortSize` defined size the jelly will draw.
-NOTE: by default the size of viewport is same as screen size.
+    - NOTE: by default the size of viewport is same as screen size.

-`colors` list of colors for transition if user will not give any color then it'll take random color.
+- `colors` list of colors for transition if user will not give any color then it'll take random color.

-`jellyPosition` enum is responsible to manage the position of jelly in viewport
+- `jellyPosition` enum is responsible to manage the position of jelly in viewport
-NOTE: default position of jelly is center.
+    -  NOTE: default position of jelly is center.

-`fillPaint` to give custom paint values like stroke, strokeWidth, style, etc.
+- `fillPaint` to give custom paint values like stroke, strokeWidth, style, etc.

-`allowOverFlow` flag will give us a provision to render animation outside the viewport.
+- `allowOverFlow` flag will give us a provision to render animation outside the viewport.

+### Dependencies
+* angles: any
+* bezier: any
+* random_color: any

 ## LICENSE!
 jelly_anim is [MIT-licensed](/LICENSE).

 ## Let us know!
 We’d be really happy if you send us links to your projects where you use our component.
 Just send an email to sales@mindinventory.com And do let us know if you have any questions or suggestion regarding our work.